mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 >>>
 ```

-Create a new instance of the `BPIOI2C` class, passing the BPIO2 client connection as an argument.
+There is a Python class for interacting with each mode such as I2C, 1-Wire and SPI.
+Initialize the mode class with a BPIOClient instance.

 ```python
 i2c.configure(speed=400000, pullup_enable=True, psu_enable=True, psu_voltage_mv=3300, psu_current_ma=0)
 ```

-The `configure()` function accepts arguments for the mode configuration and other hardware settings.
-Here we set the I2C speed to 400kHz, enable pull-ups, and set the power supply for 3.3volt with no current limit.
+To enter and configure a mode use the `configure()` function. configure() accepts arguments for the mode configuration and other hardware settings.
+Here we set the I2C speed to 400kHz, enable pull-ups, and set the power supply to 3.3volts with no current limit.
 The method returns `True` if the configuration was successful, or `False` if there was an error.

-Mode configuration arguments are generic for all modes, and correspond to the FlatBuffer [mode configuration table]({{< relref "/docs/binmode-reference/protocol-bpio2/#modeconfiguration" >}}) names:
+Mode configuration arguments are reused for multiple modes, and correspond to the FlatBuffer [mode configuration table]({{< relref "/docs/binmode-reference/protocol-bpio2/#modeconfiguration" >}}) names:

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|